elasticdev/docker/README.md

-# contrib_repo_template
-This is the template contribution repository used for authoring.
+# Docker repo for contributing to elasticdev.io